Digestion is the cornerstone of good health

 Phone Victoria West now – 9792 4248 to find your digestion solution

-Eleven point plan for a healthy gut:
+Twelve point plan for a healthy gut:

 4. Fermented foods – sauerkraut, Kim chi, kefir’s, kombucha’s.
 If you have significant gut issues, you may need to delay the introduction of fermented foods until you get some of the basic issues sorted.